welthagenchristopher/McTunnel/README.md

 - **Auto Signing Keys on Windows**:
   The application auto-generates and signs RSA host keys.
 Although this simplifies setup, on Windows systems, this behavior may raise security alerts.
-I am aware of the issue and plan to refine this aspect in future versions.
+I am aware of, and plan to address this issue in future releases.

 - **Router Configuration for Hosting**:
   To properly use the hosting functionality, ensure that **port 22 on your router is forwarded** to the machine running